MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Swap Double Buffer (parallel)
 -----------------------------

 :ref:`This buffer policy<section_display_swap_double_parallel>` requires two buffers in RAM.
 The first buffer is used by the application (buffer A), and the LCD controller uses the second buffer to update the display panel (buffer B).
-The LCD controller is reconfigured to use buffer A when the Graphics Engine is calling the ``flush()`` function.
+The LCD controller is reconfigured to use the buffer A when the Graphics Engine calls the ``flush()`` function.

-Before executing the next application drawing after a flush, the Graphics Engine automatically waits for the end of the flush buffer process: buffer B (currently used by the LDC controller) is updated at the end of the swap.
+Before executing the next application drawing after a flush, the Graphics Engine automatically waits for the end of the flush buffer processing: buffer B (which currently used by the LDC controller) is updated at the end of the swap.
 The LCD driver is responsible for unlocking the Graphics Engine by calling the function ``LLUI_DISPLAY_setBackBuffer()`` at the end of the swap.

 .. code:: c